dbrrt/chat-app/README.md

 You'll need `Docker`, `nodeJS` (12) and `yarn` to use the app.
 Make sure to have a `.env` file to configure the environment variables of your app.
 You can follow `.env.tpl` file as reference to achieve this.

+## Build and serving UI

-First you'll need to install the front-end dependencies and build the app.
+First you'll need to install the front-end dependencies to build the app.

 Open a tab an execute the commands below:
 - `cd ui`
-- `yarn`
+- `yarn` // equivalent to yarn install
 - `yarn dev`

 in another tab: